5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Now that we know to enter the routing data into the PlatformsXX.xml file, we can begin entering the data in a new file.

 ⚠️ **NOTES**
-- You can combine both auto switching and manual switching.
-For example, you could use auto mode to switch back and forth between internal Speakers and the Headphone Out but add an extra Line-Out in manual mode if your Codec can't be configured to switch  between all three sources automatically.

 - Make sure to get the hierarchy of the Platforms.xml right.
 Otherwise there won't be any Input/Output Sources available!
-- Remember that the Nodes used in the `PathMap` must exist in the `PinConfig`.
-So therefore you might have to go back and forth between generating a `PinConfig`, adding/updating it in the info.plist inside of `PinConfigs.kext` and adjusting the `PlatformsXX.xml` to make it all work!
+- Nodes used in the `PathMap` must exist in the `PinConfig`!
+You might have to go back and forth between generating a `PinConfig`, adding/updating it in the info.plist inside of `PinConfigs.kext` and adjusting the `PlatformsXX.xml` to make it all work!
+- You can combine both, auto switching and manual switching.
+For example, you could use auto mode to switch back and forth between internal Speakers and the Headphone Out but add an extra Line-Out in manual mode if your Codec can't be configured to switch between all three sources automatically (if it lacks an Audio Switch).

 ## VI.
 Creating a `PlatformsXX.xml`
 There are 2 methods for creating a `PlatformsXX.xml` file: one utilizes VoodooHDA.kext and a forgotten script called `GetDumpXML`.
 It generates a `Platforms.xml` file, which contains all the required Nodes for switching Inputs/Outputs manually.
 It works out of the box and allows you to skip Chapter IX completely which is a big time saver.
 Unfortunately, this method doesn't work beyond macOS Catalina, so users of Big Sur and newer need to follow the manual method instead.

 ### Automated method using VoodooHDA and GetDumpXML (macOS ≤ 10.15.7 only)
-- Download [GetDumpXML.zip](https://github.com/5T33Z0/OC-Little-Translated/blob/main/L_ALC_Layout-ID/Tools/GetDumpXML.zip?raw=true) and unpack it
+- Download [**GetDumpXML.zip**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/L_ALC_Layout-ID/Tools/GetDumpXML.zip?raw=true) and unpack it
 - Add VoodooHDA.kext to your EFI's kext folder and config.plist.
 - Disable/delete AppleALC.kext
 - Reboot
 - Double-click `GetDumpXML` (in GetDumpXML folder)
-- This will create a "GetDumpXML_YOURCODEC" folder on the desktop, containing `Platforms.xml` file
+- This will create a "GetDumpXML_YOURCODEC" folder on the desktop, containing a `Platforms.xml` file.
 - Add the # of your chosen Layout-ID to the filename (`Platforms39.xml` in my case)
 - Open the File with a Plist Editor
 - Expand `PathMaps` branch.
 As you can see, the entries are organized for manual switching:</br>![VoodooHDAXML01](https://user-images.githubusercontent.com/76865553/172041677-93a86db8-af31-4172-a68f-dffcc0888646.png)